sebastianekstrom/dotfiles/mac-quality-of-life-commands.md

 $ killall Finder
 ```

-## Add empty spaces to the dock for organization
+## Add empty spaces to the dock
-This is a nice way to organize your dock in different categories.
+This is a nice way to organize your dock into different categories.

 ![image](https://i.imgur.com/K0dROXW.png)